 Yet as strongly as Watch Night is now linked to the black community, its observance did not originate with that group, nor did it begin on

 Watch Night began with the Moravians, a small Christian denomination whose roots lie in what is the present-day Czech Republic.
 The first such service is believed to have been held in 1733 on the estates of Count Nicholas von Zinzendorf in Hernhut, Germany.

-John Wesley, founder of the Methodist movement, picked it up from the Moravians, incorporating a Watch Night vigil into the practices of his denomination.
-Methodist Watch Nights were held once a month and on full moons, with the first such service in the United States taking place in 1770 at Old
+John Wesley, founder of the Methodist movement, picked it up from the Moravians, incorporating a Watch Night vigil into the practices of his denomination beginning in 1740.
+Methodist Watch Nights were held once a month and on full moons, with the first such service in the United States reportedly taking place in 1770 at Old

-As to what was being “watched over” in those earlier services, it was one’s covenant with God.
-These gatherings were a time for congregants to meditate on their state of grace — were they spiritually ready to meet their maker if the call were suddenly to come?
+What was being “watched over” in those earlier services was one’s covenant with God.
+Those gatherings were a time for congregants to meditate on their state of grace: were they spiritually ready to meet their maker if the call were suddenly to come?
 As the

 The end-of-year Watch Night of 1862 took on special significance attaching to the impending

 While that proclamation did not end slavery the moment it was issued, it did at least proclaim some slaves free.
 Knowing that this was going into effect the next day must certainly have influenced the nature of that year’s Watch Night within the African-American and abolitionist communities, adding a second symbolic layer of what was being watched for (the coming of freedom at the stroke of midnight) to the more usual fare (the coming of the Christ at an unspecified future date and therefore the need to maintain a constant personal state of spiritual preparation).
 Among African-American congregations, that second layer of meaning has since become permanently woven into the fabric of the original, making New Year’s Eve Watch Night services as much now about remembering the end of slavery as it is upon personal reflection on the state of one’s soul.